 2. Bake (ex.
 Cake DeFi)

 CakeDeFi is a user-friendly platform that caters to all your DeFi requirements.
-It is a fintech company based in Singapore that brings together multiple DeFi applications and services into one platform.

 Liquidity mining, in simple terms, allows crypto investors to earn rewards by providing liquidity to a decentralized exchange.
-For those who want to maintain ownership of their crypto assets but need funds to support their cash flow, Cake DeFi’s “Borrow” service enables them to use their assets as collateral and receive the necessary funds.
+For users who want to maintain ownership of their crypto assets but need funds to support their cash flow, Cake DeFi’s “Borrow” service enables them to use their assets as collateral and receive the necessary funds.

 3. Aave